-To prevent a possible Fixed Term Exclusion, the academy may work with a neighbouring academy to offer a student a fresh start to academy.
-The move would not be viewed as an exclusion but seen as a strategy to give students an opportunity to have a fresh start.
+To prevent a possible suspension, the academy may work with a neighbouring academy to offer a student a fresh start to academy.
+The move would not be viewed as an suspension but seen as a strategy to give students an opportunity to have a fresh start.